cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 <dt>METRIC_DESC</dt><dd>this contains descriptive data about a specific series
-    of metric values within a specific period of a run, including the metric UUID, the metric "class", type, and source, along with a set of "names" (key/value pairs) defining the metric breakout details that narrow down a specific source and type.
-For example source:mpstat, type:Busy-CPU data is broken down by package, cpu, core, and other breakouts which can be isolated or aggregated for data reporting.</dd>
+    of metric values within a specific period of a run, including the metric UUID, the metric "class", type, and source, along with a set of "names" (key/value pairs) defining specific sample attributes within a source and type.
+For example source:mpstat, type:Busy-CPU (commonly represented as `mpstat::Busy-CPU`) samples are recorded by processor mode for a specific thread, core, package, etc.</dd>
 <dt>METRIC_DATA</dt><dd>this describes a specific data point, sampled over a specified
     duration with a fixed begin and end timestamp, plus a floating point value.
     Each is tied to a specific metric_desc UUID value.
-Depending on the varied semantics of metric_desc breakouts, it's often valid to aggregate these across a set of relatead metric_desc IDs, based on source and type, for example to get aggregate CPU load across all modes, cores, or across all modes within a core.
-This service allows arbitrary aggregation within a given metric source and type, but by default will attempt to direct the caller to specifying a set of breakouts that result in a single metric_desc ID.</dd>
+Depending on the varied semantics of metric_desc `nam`e attributes, it's often valid to aggregate these values by source and type, for example to get the total CPU load.
+You can also "break out" the day by `name` attribute values, for example to show the CPU load for each CPU core or processor mode.</dd>
 </dl>

 The `crucible_svc` allows CPT project APIs to access a Crucible CDM backing